elbonian/Aether-Capstone-19-20/README.md

 **LINUX AND MAC USERS, READ THIS:**

-**The rest of the installation has been automated.
+The rest of the installation has been automated.
 Run `install.sh` in your terminal to automatically build the backend docker image, create the docker container and install required Node.js packages.
-After running this script, skip to "Running the Application" below.**
+After running this script, skip to "Running the Application" below.

+**WINDOWS USERS**

-**WINDOWS USERS, we're sorry but you'll have to do this manually.
-Please follow the instructions in the next two sections.**
+We're sorry but you'll have to do this manually.
+Please follow the instructions in the next two sections.

 #### Building the Docker Image and Container
 Once docker has been installed on your machine, open a terminal and navigate to the